binod132/MLopsbostonhousepricing/README.md

-## MLopsbostonhousepricing Demo project for student
+## MLopsbostonhousepricing Demo project for student commit from cloned

 ## software and tools requirements